cakephp/cakephp/README.md

 $ composer require cakephp/cakephp
 ```

+For details on the (minimum/maximum) PHP version see [version map](https://github.com/cakephp/cakephp/wiki#version-map).

 ## Running Tests

 Assuming you have PHPUnit installed system wide using one of the methods stated